top of page

 Tyndall Glacier

-For perspective, I had climbed Mount Liverpool a month and a half ago solo, without glacier gear.
-The reason is because it was a dry glacier in late summer where all the crevasses were exposed and without any need to cross snow bridges.
-On that trip, the first peak one ascends is Plunket Dome.
-I remembered it being very crevassed.
+For perspective, I had climbed Mount Liverpool a month and a half ago.
+On that trip, the first peak one ascends is Plunket Dome. and it was very crevassed.
 Today, it looked like a snow field.
 If one had never seen it before, you wouldn't think crevasses were ever there.

 West Matukituki, Mount Aspiring National Park